eblu3/masto-client-js/README.md

 # masto-client-js
----
 A work-in-progress Mastodon client made in TypeScript.
-Very early WIP, expect bugs.
+Very early WIP, expect bugs and lots of missing features.